Stalybridge Celtic F.C.: History

 The club's formation is usually given as 1909.
 However, it may have been as early as 1905 when an amateur club with the same name was formed.
 There were players called Storrs and Manwood who played in the 1906 and 1909 teams, and a player called Rhodes who played in the amateurs' first game; a Herbert Rhodes was a significant benefactor of the 'later' Celtic.

-The club played for two seasons in the Lancashire and Cheshire Amateur League, before turning professional and joining the Lancashire Combination becoming second division champions at the first attempt.
-They followed it up with a fourth place and runners up spot in the Central League.
+The club played for two seasons in the Lancashire and Cheshire Amateur League, before turning professional and joining the Lancashire Combination in 1911–12, winning the title in its first season, but withdrawing from the competition to play in the Central League - the following season a Celtic reserve XI replaced Tyldesley Albion in the Combination after the latter had played one match in the season.
+Celtic finished in fourth place in the Central League in 1912–13, and was runner-up in 1913–14.
 In an attempt to progress the club joined the Southern League.
 The club rejoined the Central League for the 1919–20 season and in 1921 became one of the founder members of the Football League's Third Division North.
 However the club resigned after two seasons, as it was felt that it could not attract enough support to justify a League side – in spite of the fact that average attendance of 5,480 in 1922 was almost 2,000 more than neighbouring Rochdale, who played in the same Division.
 The full Celtic story in the League is detailed in Manchester A Football History where Celtic are given the same level of analysis and research as the Manchester region's other sides.

 They joined the Cheshire County League remaining members for 60 years and winning the title only once in 1980.
 With the league's merger with the Lancashire Combination in 1982, they became founder members of the North West Counties League, winning the title in 1984 and 1987, with the latter triumph resulting in them being promoted to the Northern Premier League (NPL).
 In 1992 the club won the league title and was promoted to the Football Conference, playing at that level for six seasons to 1998 before being relegated to the NPL again, after finishing bottom.

 In 2000–01, the club had one of the best seasons in its history, achieving a treble of the Cheshire Senior Cup, the President's Cup and the Northern Premier League Premier Division, thus being promoted back to the Football Conference (though they were relegated after only one season).
 When the conference added a second level for the 2004–05 season, the club became one of the founders of the new Conference North.
 Until the end of 2006–07 season the manager was John Reed, who had extensive experience as a manager in English non-league football, including three successful seasons as manager of Harrogate Town.
 On 30 May 2007 Steve Burr was appointed as a manager.